Training Task Reasoning LLM Agents for Multi-turn Task Planning via Single-turn Reinforcement Learning: Methodology

 If $a = \pi^{GT}(s_t), i.e., r_{\pi^{GT}}(s_t, a) = 1, s_{t+1}=f(s_t, a)$, then based on \Cref{eq:same_turn_condition}, we have

 With the values of $r_{\pi^{GT}}(s_t, a)\in\{0,1\}$ and combining \Cref{eq:total_exp,eq:nonexpert_nextstep,eq:expert_nextstep}, it holds that

 which concludes the proof. \end{proof}

-Please note that the recursion equation in \Cref{thm:bellman_recursion} is not the same as Bellman recursion in value function iteration \cite{sutton1998reinforcement}, and the key difference lies in that the multiplication of the binary single-turn reward $r_{\pi^{GT}}(s_t, a)$ is involved in the recursion of expectation, instead of addition.
-This recursion bridges the final multi-turn success in \Cref{eq:multi-turn-success} with single-turn reward improvements at each step in \Cref{eq:singleturn_amplify}, which is crucial to the following analysis on how single-turn GRPO improves the multi-turn task planning.
+Please note that the recursion equation in \Cref{thm:bellman_recursion} is not the same as Bellman recursion in value function iteration, and the key difference lies in that the multiplication of the binary single-turn reward $r_{\pi^{GT}}(s_t, a)$ is involved in the recursion of expectation, instead of addition.
+This recursion bridges the final multi-turn success in \Cref{eq:multi-turn-success} with single-turn reward improvements at each step in \Cref{eq:singleturn_amplify}, which is crucial to the following analysis on how single-turn GRPO gives a lower bound of success probability of the multi-turn task planning.